SovnSkyrim/AmongSovngardesStars/README.md

 - `Ambient Occlusion`: Highly recommended to turn either this or your ENB version off.
 Do not have the game AO and an ENB AO turned on at the same time.
 - `Remove Shadows`: If you really struggle, use this.
 This will disable all Shadows (not recommended)

+If you have less than 6GB of VRAM, there is an alternative DynDOLOD and TexGEN output, without 3D tree lods, available in the discord.
+Follow the instructions to swap to the alternate.

 ## Removing the Modlist

 You can just remove the MO2 folder and be done with it.
 SKSE and ENB files will still be in your game folder so I recommend using [ENB and ReShade Manager](https://www.nexusmods.com/skyrimspecialedition/mods/4143) if you want to remove the ENB.

-## How do I use High Poly Head????
+## How do I use High Poly Head?
 Under face part in Racemenu.

 ## My character is blocked in the air when trying to dodge!

 Simply press G (or your swap dodge key) two times to reset it.

-## I'm using a gamepad please help me!
+## I'm using a gamepad, please help me!
 Go to the Discord, we have a gamepad guide for you.

 ## My Mega.nz download dont work! / I can't download more from mega.nz!